This isn't something I stumbled upon at a high school Career Day. It's who I am. I do this because I can't not do it. I create.

-I have two anthologies of my cartoons.
+I have published two anthologies of my gag cartoons.
 The first is What Would Satan Do?
-(Abrams Books), a book of cartoons about right, wrong, and very, very wrong.
-You could search for it at your local bookstore, or buy it now (shameless plug) at Amazon.
-It also couldn't hurt you to buy my second book, Because I'm the Child Here and I Said So (Andrews McMeel); after all, think of the children!
-It is a book of parenting cartoons, useful to any expectant, new, or not so new parent.
-I use it frequently as my own parenting aid.
-When I catch myself doing anything like the cartoons, I say to myself, "Don't do that."
+(Abrams Books), a book of cartoons about right, wrong, and very, very wrong, which you can still find at Amazon, and Because I'm the Child Here and I Said So (Andrews McMeel), a book of parenting cartoons, useful to any expectant, new, or not so new parent.

-My favorite illustration projects in recent history have included another book, Eats, Shoots & Leaves Illustrated Edition, and a mural for the Bank of America Chicago Marathon.
+A couple favorite illustration projects have included another book, Eats, Shoots & Leaves Illustrated Edition, and a mural for the Bank of America Chicago Marathon.
 It covered three sides of a building along the Kennedy Expressway, which millions of people pass each week.

-And then there is Smurks, an app which a leading tech analyst says "is going to change the way the world reviews anything, and change the way market research is collected and shared."
-All in a day's work, thank you very much (okay, three years' work).
-If you are an aspiring cartoonist, you may be interested in the longer history of my career.
-If you are anyone else, it may bore you to tears.
+And, there.
+That's about it, really.
+If you are an aspiring cartoonist, you probably want to know all the nuts-and-bolts stuff I wanted to know about actual working cartoonists when I was just starting out.
+So you may be interested in the longer history of my career, which answers many of those questions.
+If you are anyone else, however, it may bore you to tears.
 You have been warned.